LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/011-ingesting-api-data-2.md

 ### Basic Rules

 1. The Python Script needs to be able to determine, on its own, which date range to pull data from
-2. All of the functions need to be contained within the script itself
-3. The Lambda will run the "Lambda_handler" function.
+2. The Lambda will run the "Lambda_handler" function.
 This means in place of `__MAIN__()` you will have `def lambda_handler(event, lambda_context):`.
 Then to run this script, you just have a `lambda_handler("","")` line
-4. If you have variables which you want the Terraform or Glue job to handle, you can pass them through as environment variables instead. `os.environ["TARGET_S3_BUCKET_NAME"] = "landing-zone"`  for example will set the environment variable `TARGET_S3_BUCKET_NAME` to `landing-zone`. `s3_bucket = getenv("TARGET_S3_BUCKET_NAME")` Will then be the code to get the environment variable as a variable in your script
+3. If you have variables which you want the Terraform or Glue job to handle, you can pass them through as environment variables instead. `os.environ["TARGET_S3_BUCKET_NAME"] = "landing-zone"`  for example will set the environment variable `TARGET_S3_BUCKET_NAME` to `landing-zone`. `s3_bucket = getenv("TARGET_S3_BUCKET_NAME")` Will then be the code to get the environment variable as a variable in your script
-5. Have no secrets (e.g. API keys) hard coded into the script
+4. Have no secrets (e.g. API keys) hard coded into the script
-6. Try to use as little external packages as possible, Pandas is around 50mb after you install all of the dependancies.
+5. Try to use as little external packages as possible, Pandas is around 50mb after you install all of the dependancies.
 Very expensive

 ### Some tips